gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 2. set the `desired` cluster size to match the node count of your existing cluster
 3. set `datbase_name` and `password` to match your source database
 4. ensure your subnet Network ACLs (if applicable), and your VPC and EC2 instance security groups are all set up to allow the following protocols between your source cluster and the new target cluster:
-  - SSH (port 22)
+  - SSH (TCP/22)
-  - vsql (port 5433)
+  - vsql (TCP/5433)
-  - rsync (port 50000)
+  - rsync (TCP/50000)

-Once you have the configuration file set up the way you want it, you can create your new cluster by running the following commands as described in the (README.md)[https://github.com/vertica/aws-autoscaling-vertica/blob/master/README.md]:
+Once you have the configuration file set up the way you want it, you can create your new cluster by running the following commands as described in the [README.md](https://github.com/vertica/aws-autoscaling-vertica/blob/master/README.md):
 ```
 ./setup_autoscaling.sh
 ./bootstrap.sh